TrevorMare/STAIExtensions/src/STAIExtensions/STAIExtensions.Abstractions/Readme.md

 DependencyExtensions - Due to current limitations with the dependency injection used, this class is implemented around an Anti-Pattern of persisting the IServiceCollection to retrieve the singleton collections.

+This class is automatically instantiated by the STAIExtensions.Core project and does not need to be called manually.

 ## Dependencies

 - MediatR